sj1999-BIT/tp/docs/UserGuide.md

 **:exclamation:Caution:**<br>
 Find currently only supports name, tags and price range.
 Price range operators include =, >, <, >=, <=.
-Furthermore, price must be entered with 2 decimal points.
+Furthermore, the price must be entered with 2 decimal points.

 ### Deleting a person : `delete`
-This feature allows you to remove a person entry in your contact that you no longer wish to track in the future.
+This feature allows you to remove a person's entry in your contact that you no longer wish to track in the future.

 To delete a person from the contact list via index/name/tag:
 1. Type the command in the command box with either of the following formats:<br>